Inhumans (TV series): Development

 A film based on the Inhumans was first mentioned as being in development in a March 2011 trade report.
 In October 2014, Marvel Studios officially announced the film as part of the Marvel Cinematic Universe's Phase Three, with a release date of November 2, 2018.
 Producer Kevin Feige said, "We really do believe the Inhumans can be a franchise or a series of franchises unto themselves.
 They have dozens of powers and an amazing social structure.
 With our 20th movie in the Marvel Cinematic Universe, we wanted to continue to refine what that universe is about."
-The following December, the Inhuman species was introduced during the second season of Marvel's Agents of S.H.I.E.L.D. that began a storyline that recurred throughout the series moving forward.
+The following December, the Inhuman species was introduced during the second season of Marvel's Agents of S.H.I.E.L.D., which began a storyline that recurred throughout the series moving forward.
 In April 2016, the film was officially taken off of Marvel's release schedule, though it was not outright canceled.
 After the film's cancellation, Jed Whedon, executive producer and showrunner on Agents of S.H.I.E.L.D., noted that series had "a little more freedom" and were "able to do a little bit more" with the species going into the fourth season, including the potential of introducing some of the "classic" Inhumans.

 In May 2016, after ABC had canceled Marvel's Agent Carter and passed on Marvel's Most Wanted, ABC Entertainment president Channing Dungey said that Marvel and ABC were looking "at series that would be beneficial to both brands" moving forward.
 In November, Feige said that "Inhumans will happen for sure.
 I don't know when.
 I think it's happening on television.
 And I think as we get into Phase 4 as I've always said, it could happen as a movie."
 Shortly after, Marvel Television and IMAX Corporation announced the eight-episode television series Inhumans, to be produced in conjunction with ABC Studios and air on ABC; Marvel Studios decided that the characters were better suited to television, and a series would be better than trying to fit the multiple planned franchise films around the studio's existing film franchises.
 Inhumans was not intended to be a reworking of the planned film, nor a spin-off from Agents of S.H.I.E.L.D., but it is set in the same shared universe.
 In December, Scott Buck, the showrunner for the first season of the Marvel Netflix series Iron Fist, was revealed to also be executive producing and showrunning Inhumans.
 Jeph Loeb and Jim Chory also executive produce the series.